Healthy Homes Assessment Ngauranga

 Ngauranga Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is mandatory in all Ngauranga and New Zealand rental houses where it’s reasonably practicable to install.
+• The insulation of the ceiling and underfloor is a requirement to all Ngauranga and New Zealand rental houses where it’s reasonably practicable to put in.

-• Landlords and property managers must keep records that demonstrate compliance with any Healthy Homes Standards that apply or will be applied to the rental property.
+• Property managers and landlords are required to keep records that demonstrate the conformance to the Healthy Homes Standards that apply or will be applicable to their rental properties.

-• Property managers and private landlords should ensure that their rental properties are in compliance to the Healthy Homes Standard within 90 days of a renewal, new or a change in tenancy.
+• Property managers and private landlords should make sure that their rental properties are in compliance according to Healthy Homes Standards within 90 days of a newly renewed, extended or changed tenancy.

-• All boarding houses (except Kainga Ora and Community Housing Providers with registered Boarding home tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.
+• All the boarding homes (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) are required to comply with Healthy Homes Standard regardless of the date when the tenancy started.

-• All households rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.
+• All houses which are rented by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes